epfl-ada/ada-2020-project-milestone-p3-p3_mojo_team/README.md

 ## Organization within the team
 - Feature engineering will be done by the whole team together to ensure our dummy variables are defined correctly.
 - Propensity/similarity scores will be done by Dorian and Myriam individually as to compare the matching obtained by each.
-- Assessment of the results will be performed by David
+- Assessment of the results will be performed by David.
 - Datastory/report writing TBD.
 Will depend on how teammates' other projects are progressing.
 - Video recording by teammate with best english accent (TBD)... :-)